 3. Monitoring gaps

 You can’t fix what you can’t see.
-Most teams monitor infrastructure (CPU, memory, latency) but not model health.
+Most teams monitor infrastructure (CPU, memory, response time) but not model health.

 What to monitor:

-- Prediction distribution: Is the model outputting expected patterns?
+- Prediction distribution: Is the model outputting expected score patterns?

 4. Ownership ambiguity